Buying Chaga Mushrooms

 Although I have trained many people to harvest wild mushrooms throughout North America since 1997 and some of them are very dedicated to what they do, I personally still check each and every mushroom that is brought to me for signs of tampering or soaking.

 And again folks I hate to say this, but make sure you know and trust the person or company you are buying from.
 It really is okay to ask the company or harvester for references, including us!
-For those who would like some background on me here is a good place to start.
-This link opens the "Canadian Society For Social Development"

 There is another mushroom that grows on dead Birch tree called Tinder Conk and although it looks nothing like Chaga on the outside, the inside (after dried) looks very much like Chaga after it is ground up into powder.
 So just beware that there are people out there mixing this mushroom with the Chaga as a filler.
 And as if that isn't bad enough, there are also companies adding bark (not the paper) from the Birch tree as a filler.
+However the inner bark layer (phloem) does hold the same medicinal properties as is in Chaga, just not as concentrated as the Chaga itself.
+Companies who do mix this inner bark to their Chaga Powder should inform the customer that they do this.

 That's why we prefer to offer our Chaga in its raw form so people can see, feel and smell it, in its' natural state.